Income inequality is unsustainable

 We break down the systems that trap farmers in cycles of poverty through changing the financial game.

 The foundation of the Fairtrade system is our unique pricing model.
 It has two parts:

 - The Fairtrade Minimum Price is a floor price that we set (and periodically update) that aims to cover the costs of sustainable production.
 It is established through an intensive consultation process with farmers, workers, traders and businesses.
 Think of this as a safety net for farmers and workers when the market price falls below a sustainable level.

 - The Fairtrade Premium is an additional lump sum that Producer Organizations receive.
 Members democratically decide how to spend the money.
-The key here is that we believe local communities know best what they need—so neither Fairtrade nor companies they sell to can instruct them how to spend their Premium.
+The key here is that we believe local communities know best what they need —so neither Fairtrade nor companies they sell to can instruct them how to spend their Premium.
 The results are incredible.
-We have seen Producer Organizations invest in making their businesses organic, updating farming equipment, building schools, providing scholarships, creating clinics and other social services—just to name a few.
+We have seen Producer Organizations invest in making their businesses by updating equipment or converting to organic farming practices.
+We’ve also seen producers prioritize community development projects like building schools, providing scholarships, creating clinics and other social services.

 There is power in organizing